w3c/w3c-website-redesign-documentation/_docs/2020-08-27-content-wireframes.md

 author: "Sazia Islam, Ian Axton"
 ---

 The following are wireframes that illustrate the content hierarchy of key pages.
-These are mobile view so are thin and long, we recommend opening these in a web browser, zooming into 100% view, and
+These are mobile view so are thin and long.
+Slide numbers in brackets refer to the [Content design work](https://docs.google.com/presentation/d/16VQIUv2ugeZG8mNmAtZtHnaMo2E4y9x7YxKA_tPq-Xw/view) slides.

 * [About W3C](/wireframes/about-w3c/) (slide 10)
 * [Industry - Publishing](/wireframes/industry-publishing/) (slide 13)